 The following table represents an overview of the relationship between the Charlotte Future 2040 Comprehensive Plan and Rezoning Petitions.
-This is an evolving analysis that is expected to be refined when Policy Mapping is completed and adopted (anticipated early 2022).
+This is an evolving analysis that is expected to be refined when Policy Mapping is completed (anticipated early 2022) and when the Policy Map is adopted (anticipated summer 2022).